nsacyber/HTTP-Connectivity-Tester/Examples/Microsoft/WindowsDefenderAdvancedThreatProtection/README.md

 # Windows Defender Advanced Threat Protection connectivity tests

+## Documentation
+The [Get-WDATPConnectivity](./../../../docs/Get-WDATPConnectivity.md) command supports additional parameters (e.g. UrlType, WorkspaceId) other than what is implemented by the [Get-HttpConnectivity](./../../../docs/Get-HttpConnectivity.md) command.
+See the [Get-WDATPConnectivity](./../../../docs/Get-WDATPConnectivity.md) documentation for more information.

 ## Usage

 1. Import this file: `Import-Module .\WDATPConnectivity.psm1`
-1. Run one of the following:
+1. Run one of the following (replace example WorkspaceId values with the value for your WDATP instance):
     * `$connectivity = Get-WDATPConnectivity`
     * `$connectivity = Get-WDATPConnectivity -Verbose`
-    * `$connectivity = Get-WDATPConnectivity -Verbose -WorkspaceId 'a1a1a1a1-b2b2-c3c3-d4d4-e5e5e5e5e5e5'`
+    * `$connectivity = Get-WDATPConnectivity -WorkspaceId 'a1a1a1a1-b2b2-c3c3-d4d4-e5e5e5e5e5e5' -Verbose`
     * `$connectivity = Get-WDATPConnectivity -UrlType 'Endpoint' -Verbose`
     * `$connectivity = Get-WDATPConnectivity -UrlType 'SecurityCenter' -Verbose`
     * `$connectivity = Get-WDATPConnectivity -UrlType 'All' -Verbose`